 The Ruskin Mill Teacher Development Programme is a two- year, part-time programme.
 The course generally welcomes applicants annually in September and also operates a rolling intake to allow students to join at different times of the year.
 We look forward to your enquiry.

-The Ruskin Mill Teacher Development programme is aimed at professionals who work with children and young people with special needs, who want to develop, deepen and enliven their skills, knowledge and practice.
-The programme explores how the practical, therapeutic and nature-based method of Ruskin Mill Trust (Practical Skills Therapeutic Education), informed by Steiner Education (Waldorf Pedagogy) can create opportunities for highly effective creative and child-centred teaching and learning.
+The Teacher Development Programme is aimed at professionals who work with children and young people with special needs, who want to develop, deepen and enliven their skills, knowledge and practice.
+The programme explores how the practical, therapeutic and nature-based method of Ruskin Mill Trust (Practical Skills Therapeutic Education), informed by Steiner Education (Waldorf Pedagogy) can create opportunities for highly effective, creative and child-centred teaching and learning.
 In doing so, it provides professionals who work in an educational context with an opportunity to gain a thorough understanding of Rudolf Steiner’s pedagogic model and principles of human development, and alternative approaches to special education.

 Combining research into alternative approaches to education with reflective practice and inner work, the programme offers opportunities for the development and acquisition of new skills and knowledge.

 The programme will be delivered by means of a series of activities.
 These will include:

 - Practical activities (experiential craft and art sessions/experiential learning)